 Should American Airlines be embarrassed?
 Possibly, but this kind of executive bonusing is quite common in our capitalist world, sometimes regardless of executive results.
 In other words, American Airlines are not alone.

-When he was asked about this on the Thursday’s earnings call, CEO Parker said: “In 2018, you’re right on a reported basis we were slightly below $3 billion on a pre-tax level but this calculation is made prior to the payments themselves of course and prior to profit sharing.
-So what you’ll see in the proxy is that while it was reported numbers below $3 billion in terms of the plan calculation it was slightly above $3 billion.
+When he was asked about this on the Thursday’s earnings call, CEO Parker said: “In 2018, you’re right on a reported basis we were slightly below $3 billion USD on a pre-tax level but this calculation is made prior to the payments themselves of course and prior to profit sharing.
+So what you’ll see in the proxy is that while it was reported numbers below $3 billion USD in terms of the plan calculation it was slightly above $3 billion USD.
 So the team got 51% of their target bonus in 2018.”

 Parker argues that it’s necessary to pay bonuses to retain top executives.
-These top executives may leave if they are not compensated for NOT hitting their targets.
+These top executives may leave if they are not compensated for not hitting their targets.
 Conversely, one could argue that if these underperforming executives left, the airline could bring in new executives who might actually hit the targets?

 Two travel bloggers argue the case to fly with American Airlines and to NEVER fly on American Airlines below.
 They may help you decide whether to fly on AA, given the product and the management decisions.
 But it’s not all bad.
 Last week American made 5 surprising decisions to improve their flights.

 American Airlines is getting worse, yet Gary, who writes travel blog View From The Wing, insists he still chooses to fly American Airlines even though he is one of their biggest critics.
 Read More.